nfons/Paperless-Scanner/README.md

    - Log into your Paperless-ngx instance
    - Go to Settings → Users → Your User → API Tokens
    - Create a new token with appropriate permissions

+## Supported Scanners
+This should support most scanners that work on windows.. but here is a list that was tested against.

+### Brother
+- DS940DW
+- DS640
+- RDS740D
+### Epson
+- ES50
+### HP
+- HPPS200

 ## Usage